kennyyu/a-star-search/README.md

 	* 	How to create an anonymous function?

+		*	ffcall library for closures does not work on Snow Leopard (at least not v.
+1.1.0 of ffcall)

         *	Can't use macros--it only overrides the header file, not the c file.
-Have to expose mapnode interface structs
+Have to expose mapnode interface structs?

         *	Implement keys_to_array and key_values_to_array that returns mapnode structs

 	*	Need to add a get(set, void*) to return a pointer to an item of the same value/hash + equality